Ever wondered how to brine chicken wings?

 Wing Brine Recipe

-A chicken wings brine recipe that is easy to follow makes chicken wings juicy and tender.
+A chicken wings brine recipe from Cooking for Profit that is easy to follow makes chicken wings juicy and tender.

 - Course: Main course, appetizer, dinner